RampageousRJ/Mini-Projects/README.md

 ## Hostel Management System

 Java-based application that helps users to book hostel rooms according to eligibility criteria and throws exception for illegal arguments.
+Can be improved further by implementing backend and GUI for the same.

 ## QRCode Generator